fauxsaurus/epub-to-kindle-pre-converter/README.md

-# ePub to Kindle "Pre-Converter"
+# ePub to azw/kfx "Pre-Converter"

 This program generates an `epub` which replaces text that is indecipherable to screen readers (e.g., Braille and Ancient Norse Runes) with images that have alt text (by parsing potential screen-reader-only text).